five-star-potato/angular-treegrid/README.md

-# A Tree Grid control for Angular 2
+# TreeGrid Control for Angular 2

 ## Introduction